sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 ### 3.2.4    VRRP Advertisement Frame

 VRRP control packets have IP protocol type as 112 (reserved for VRRP), and are sent to VRRP multicast address 224.0.0.18.
+The already defined SAI trap IDs viz., SAI_HOSTIF_TRAP_TYPE_VRRP & SAI_HOSTIF_TRAP_TYPE_VRRPV6 will be used to trap the VRRP packets.
 Source MAC in VRRP control packets is virtual MAC address and source IP is interface IP.

 ### 3.2.5    ARP Request Handling